 Interested in diving with sharks?
 Check out our list of the Best Shark Diving in the World.

 Los Angeles draws tourists from all over the US and overseas, so there is no shortage of accommodation, attractions, and entertainment.
-The closest airports are Los Angeles International Aiport (LAX) and Long Beach Airport (LGB).
+The closest airports are Los Angeles International Airport (LAX) and Long Beach Airport (LGB).

-Temperature: 56 to 70oF (13 to 21oC) with the warmest temperatures in August and September.
+Temperature: 56 to 70oF (13 to 21oC), with the warmest temperatures in August and September.

 Visibility: Very variable, up to 140 feet (42m), although occasional plankton blooms in the summer can reduce visibility to less than 20feet (6m).

-Non-Diving Activities: The Orange Coast is famous for its beaches as well as other family attractions.
+Non-Diving Activities: The Orange Coast is famous for its beaches, as well as other family attractions.

-Required Diving Skill Level: Advanced, due to open ocean conditions.
+Required Diving Skill Level: Advanced due to open ocean conditions.

 Located 110 miles due south of the Texas/Louisianna border, Flower Garden Banks National Marine Sanctuary is an unexpected oasis for tropical species in the northern Gulf of Mexico.
 Three ancient subsurface salt domes provide a solid substrate for polyps and larvae carried north on Caribbean currents, and the region's warm, sunlit waters provide the ideal habitat for tropical species to thrive.
-While East and West Flower Garden Bank display huge boulder-shaped coral formations piled on top of one another, the more northerly Stetson Bank is characterized by encrusting corals and many sponges.
+While East and West Flower Garden Banks display huge boulder-shaped coral formations piled on top of one another, the more northerly Stetson Bank is characterized by encrusting corals and many sponges.

 The marine life within Flower Garden Banks National Marine Sanctuary has been heavily researched and documented since it was first discovered in the early 1900s and is now protected through the NOAA's Office of National Marine Sanctuaries.
-With the top of each reef starting at around 60 feet (18m), divers can expect to spot a huge variety of tropical life including over 20 types of coral and hydroid, squid and octopus, hundreds of crustaceans including eight species of mantis shrimp, and over 200 species of tropical reef fish including angelfish, batfish, butterflyfish, cardinalfish, snapper, surgeonfish, and larger ocean-going species such as barracuda, jack, mackerel, and even Mola mola.
+With the top of each reef starting at around 60 feet (18m), divers can expect to spot a huge variety of tropical life, including over 20 types of coral and hydroid, squid and octopus, hundreds of crustaceans including eight species of mantis shrimp, and over 200 species of tropical reef fish including angelfish, batfish, butterflyfish, cardinalfish, snapper, surgeonfish, and larger ocean-going species such as barracuda, jack, mackerel, and even Mola mola.
 Add to this the hawksbill and loggerhead turtles, schooling hammerheads in early spring, whale sharks and manta rays in the late summer, as well as several types of whale and dolphin, and this little piece of tropical paradise is complete.

-Flower Garden Banks is only accessible by boat and several dive charters run regular 2- or 3-night trips to dive the area from coastal towns such as Freeport and Sabine Pass.
+Flower Garden Banks is only accessible by boat, and several dive charters run regular 2- or 3-night trips to dive the area from coastal towns such as Freeport and Sabine Pass.
 For those visiting on a private boat, there are various sanctuary regulations to be aware of, as well as regular heavy swells and changeable currents.

 Temperature: 68 to 84oF (20 to 29oC).